WSIB First Aid Program Changes 2026

 Society’s Affiliates, First Aid Instructors, Examiners and Trainers who wish to continue delivering first aid courses following the launch of the new program.

-What type of changes can you expect?
+What type of changes are there?

 Implementation of the new program includes: